 - the Bank has joined the cooperative compliance scheme with the Tax Authorities contemplated in Article 3 of Legislative Decree 128/2015 and has adopted for this purpose a system to identify, measure, manage and control tax risk, described in the "Guidelines to manage tax risk in the cooperative compliance scheme with the Tax Authorities" and in other sources of detailed company regulations; - since 1 January 2019, the Bank has opted to set up a VAT Group, as regulated by Part V-bis of Presidential Decree 633 and the relative implementing decree Ministerial Decree of 6 April 2018.
 Participation in a VAT Group entails a single (new) tax entity being set up, as the VAT Group: i) has a single VAT number, ii) operates as a single VAT taxable subject in relations with entities not belonging to the group, iii) fulfils all obligations and exercises all relevant rights/options (e.g. separation of activities for VAT purposes) for VAT purposes.
-The IVA group operates through the representative company (Intesa Sanpaolo) which exercises control over the other participating companies90; - the Bank has activated, starting from 2004, the National Tax Consolidation, governed by Articles 117-129 of the Consolidated Income Tax Act, which almost all resident companies of the Intesa
+The IVA group operates through the representative company (Intesa Sanpaolo) which exercises control over the other participating companies101; - the Bank has activated, starting from 2004, the National Tax Consolidation, governed by Articles 117-129 of the Consolidated Income Tax Act, which almost all resident companies of the Intesa Sanpaolo Group are party to, on an optional three-year (renewable) basis.
+As a result of the aforementioned option, each company, including the consolidating company, continues to autonomously declare its income or tax loss, in addition to withholding taxes, deductions and tax credits; these components are understood to be transferred by law to the parent/consolidating company which, in the context of the consolidated tax return (CNM model) (i) determines a single taxable income or a single tax loss that can be carried forward resulting from the algebraic sum of own income/losses and of the consolidated companies, (ii) makes the consolidation adjustments required by law, (iii) deducts the withholdings and own tax credits and those transferred from the consolidated companies, to determine the single IRES payable or credit pertaining to the Tax Consolidation.

-90 The regulation requires the mandatory participation ("all-in all-out" clause) of all subjects bound by financial, economic and organisational constraints with the Parent Company.
+101 The regulation requires the mandatory participation ("all-in all-out" clause) of all subjects bound by financial, economic and organisational constraints with the Parent Company.